 Every decision and choice you have made (along with those of your parents and even your grandparents) have brought you to this very moment.
 That’s the reality and it’s fine.
 It’s part of the essence of who you are but it doesn’t have to mean you are stuck, or that you can’t make different choices to shape your future and move you in a different direction if that is what you want.

 Be smart…accept help

 You are likely here because you realise you might achieve better outcomes with some expert help (additional resources).
 That’s clever.
 Living your happiest and healthiest life can be difficult, especially if you don’t know what that life even looks like for you (and it may be nothing like all those shiny images on social media).

 Perhaps you are getting conflicting messages left, right and centre from the internet, friends and colleagues and you just don’t have the brain-power or energy to figure it out on your own.
 Don’t give up.
 That’s where a naturopath can help.

-Feel free to be honest with us….warts and all.
+Feel free to be honest with me….warts and all.
 When that happens we are in the best position to help you achieve your goals.
 We are all human and none of us is perfect (despite what the “highlights reels” we see on the internet might want us to believe).
 Some days go more smoothly than others.
 Some days we stumble and that’s ok.
 That’s human.

-So, next time you are sitting in a naturopathic consultation with us, feel free to accept yourself as you currently are and leave the self-judgement, guilt and need to be “perfect” at the door.
+So, next time you are sitting in a naturopathic consultation with me, feel free to accept yourself as you currently are and leave the self-judgement, guilt and need to be “perfect” at the door.